From Volterra dislocations to strain-gradient plasticity: Abstract

 \section{Abstract}

 We rigorously derive a strain-gradient model of plasticity as a $\Gamma$-limit of continuum bodies containing finitely-many edge-dislocations (in two dimensions).
-The key difference from previous such derivations is the elemental notion of a dislocation: a dislocation is a singularity in the lattice structure, which induces a geometric incompatibility; in a continuum framework, in which we work, the lattice structure is represented by a smooth frame field, and the presence of a dislocation manifests in a circulation condition on that frame field.
-In previous works, dislocations were encoded via a curl condition on strain fields, which can be obtained formally by linearizing the geometric incompatibility in our model (in a similar sense to the additive decomposition of strain being the linearization of the multiplicative one).
+The key difference from previous such derivations is the elemental notion of a dislocation: we work in a continuum framework in which the lattice structure is represented by a smooth frame field, and the presence of a dislocation manifests in a circulation condition on that frame field; the resulting model is a Lagrangian approach with a multiplicative strain decomposition.
 The multiplicative nature of the geometric incompatibility generates many technical challenges, which require a systematic study of the geometry of bodies containing multiple dislocations, the definition of new notions of convergence, and the derivation of new geometric rigidity estimates pertinent to dislocated bodies.
-Our approach places the strain-gradient limit in a unified framework with other models of dislocations, which cannot be addressed within the ``admissible strain'' approach.
+Our approach places the strain-gradient limit in a unified framework with other models of dislocations, which cannot be addressed within the ``admissible strain'' approach used in previous works.